industrial-optimization-group/desdeo-emo/README.md

 A Reference Vector Guided Evolutionary Algorithm for Many-objective Optimization, IEEE Transactions on Evolutionary Computation, 2016

-The source code of cRVEA is implemented by Bhupinder Saini
+The source code of pyRVEA is implemented by Bhupinder Saini

 If you have any questions about the code, please contact: